tobiaskildetoft/Kildetoft.SimpleSQLite/README.md

 - How to sort the data, using the IOrderSpecification
 - Whether to skip some of the data, using the ISkipSpecification
 - How many items to take, using the ITakeSpecification (which extends the IAllSpecification)

+## Samples and testing
+See the SimpleSQLite.SampleClasses project for examples of creating Entities and Specifications.
+See the SimpleSQLite.Tests project for examples of how to test Specifications using the provided DataAccessMock